 Amphetamines 4.
 Phencyclidine (PCP)

-Cannabinoids 5.
+Cannabinoids (for certain employment positions) 5.
 Cocaine

 Opioids

 Testing may also include a metabolite of any of the above substances and mind altering synthetic narcotics or designer drugs.
 The term “illegal use of drugs” includes any controlled or scheduled drug not used in accordance with a health care provider’s lawful prescription for the user, or any substances banned by Federal or applicable State laws.